-If you want to learn how go camping for the first time there is a lot to know, but don't worry -- it's not hard to be a happy camper.
-We were all beginners once, and I'm sure we each could share a funny anecdote about a campground mishap or two.
+If you want to learn how to go camping for the first time there is a lot to know, but don't worry—it's not hard to be a happy camper.
+We were all beginners once, and expert campers could each could share a funny anecdote about a campground mishap or two.
 New campers sometimes learn things the hard way, and even experienced campers overlook things from time to time.
 Remember these common mistakes of new campers, and learn how to become a smart camper with the best advice and tips for your first time camping.

 Observe Campground Rules

 New campers may not realize that there is no real privacy in a campground.
 Sound travels so well that you can usually hear campers whispering at the next site.
 One noisy campsite can keep dozens of campers from a good sleep.
 Please observe quiet hours.
 The little privacy you have is limited to your campsite.
 Respect the space that other campers have chosen, and don't walk through another campsite to get someplace.
 Be a smart camper, observe campground rules.

 Don't embarrass yourself by putting on a show for the other campers while trying to back your RV into your campsite.
 Be a smart camper, learn to back your RV before you get to the campground.

 Camping is all about being prepared.
 New campers often neglect to bring enough clothes.
 Remember, there are no laundry facilities at the campground.
 Weather conditions can also demand different attire.
 You'll like a rain suit in case it rains, a swimsuit for a dip, and maybe a sweater or jacket for those cool evenings.
 Be a smart camper, bring sufficient clothing.